apollographql/rover/docs/source/subgraphs.md

 > This article applies only to federated graphs.
 When working with a non-federated graph, see [Working with non-federated graphs](./graphs).

-## Fetching a service schema
+## Fetching a subgraph schema

 ### Fetching from Apollo Studio

 > This requires first [authenticating Rover with Apollo Studio](./configuring/#authenticating-with-apollo-studio).

-You can use Rover to fetch the current schema of any implementing service that belongs to a Studio graph and variant that Rover has access to.
+You can use Rover to fetch the current schema of any subgraph that belongs to a Studio graph and variant that Rover has access to.

 Run the `subgraph fetch` command, like so: